swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/linking-to-symbols-and-other-content.md

 ### Navigate to a Symbol

-To add a link to a symbol, wrap the symbol's name in a set of double backticks (\`\`):
+To add a link to a symbol in your module, wrap the symbol's name in a set of double backticks (\`\`):

 ```markdown
 ``Sloth``
 ```

-For member symbols or nested types, include the path to the symbol in the link:
+For links to member symbols or nested types, include the path to the symbol in the link:

 ```markdown
 ``Sloth/eat(_:quantity:)``